CTSRD-CHERI/morello-early-performance-results/src/future-work/README.md

 This may make it easier to estimate potential performance behavior for future microarchitectures using measurements taken on the current microarchitecture.

+* Measuring and understanding the overhead from revocation-based heap temporal safety, part of the CheriBSD 23.11 release, library-based compartmentalisation, available as an experimental opt-in feature since CheriBSD 23.11, and coprocess-based compartmentalisation.

 As this work proceeds, we will continue to update this living document.